HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

-  description="A bar chart showing of all extensions used in alt `jpg` is used 53% of the time on desktop sites and 53% for mobile, `png` is 34% and 34% and respectively, `ico` is 5% and 5%, `jpeg` is 3% and 4%, `svg` is 2% and 2%, `gif` is 2% and 2%, `webp` is 0% and 1%, and finally `tif` is 0% and 0%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSi-gjiB_GnE2U4P7oxN2zqs0DbA2YDPqtsfIm3IBmtph_VE7FTrQvw7L6FsOsJlcZFI6HEULXuKEeb/pubchart?oid=288529525&format=interactive", sheets_gid="304752448", sql_file="alt_ending_in_image_extension.sql",
+  description="A bar chart showing of all extensions used in alt `jpg` is used 53% of the time on desktop sites and 53% for mobile, `png` is 34% and 34% and respectively, `ico` is 5% and 5%, `jpeg` is 3% and 4%, `svg` is 2% and 2%, `gif` is 2% and 2%, `webp` is 0% and 1%, and finally `tif` is 0% and 0%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSi-gjiB_GnE2U4P7oxN2zqs0DbA2YDPqtsfIm3IBmtph_VE7FTrQvw7L6FsOsJlcZFI6HEULXuKEeb/pubchart?oid=288529525&format=interactive", sheets_gid="304752448", sql_file="alt_ending_in_image_extension.sql"
-  width="600",
-  height="764",
 ) }}

 The top five file extensions explicitly included in the alt text value (for sites with images that have non-empty alt values) are jpg, png, ico, jpeg and svg.
 This likely reflects the use of CMS or other content management methods which auto-generate alternative text for images or ask the content editors for image descriptions compulsorily.
-However, if the CMS just puts the image filename in the `alt` attribute, this provides no value to the users, so it's important that meaningful text descriptions are provided.
+However, if the CMS just puts the image filename in the `alt` attribute, this often provides no value to the users, so it's important that meaningful text descriptions are provided.

 {{ figure_markup(
   image="alt-attribute-lengths.png",